nathaniel-the-dev/Quote-Me/README.md

 1. Click the "Generate Quote" button to get a new inspirational quote
 2. Share the quote with friends by clicking the share button

-or check it out [here](https://quote-me-nc.netlify.app/)

 ## Contributing

-We welcome contributions from the community.
-Please submit a pull request with your proposed changes.
+If you have any suggestions for how to improve the app, please submit a pull request with your proposed changes.

 ## License